Jandrov/ctf-writeups/2020-CSAWCTF/README.md

   <img src="imgs/Task.PNG">
 </p>

 We see that the challenge runs on their server so we connect from our Kali machine.
-We are told to enter some plaintext and we get a ciphertext and a question whether it was encrypted with ECB or CBC.
+We are told to enter some plaintext and we get a ciphertext and a question: *was it encrypted with ECB or CBC?*.
 Then I started to try to get information about how their script works, as we didn't get any file on the challenge description.

 <p align="center">
   <img src="imgs/modus_operandi1.PNG">